weakish/docs-en/views/rest_api.md

 ### Query Constraints

-The `where` parameter applies query constraints.
+The `where` parameter is used to apply query constraints.
 It should be encoded as JSON first, then URL encoded.

-The simplest form of `where` parameter is a key value pair (exact match).
+The simplest form of `where` parameter is a key-value pair (exact match).
 For example, to query posts published by LeanCloud: